Visa Declined ?

 A visa application being declined is one of the worst fears come true.
-Something that is is accompanied with extreme stress and anxiety.
+Something that is is accompanied by extreme stress and anxiety.
 Professional advise may help.

 With visa applications, like everything else in life, it pays to be well in time.
 Please allow Immigration enough time for processing.
 You can check the processing time for most applications on the branch home pages on www.immigration.govt.nz or you can ask your adviser for an expected time frame.

-If your application is declined while you are on an interim visa, your status becomes "unlawful" in NZ.
+If your status becomes "unlawful" in NZ.
 Any further applications that you make have to be made under Section 61 (which has its own set of limitations)

 That means that you lose the right to apply for a reconsideration of the application by another immigration officer.

-Please read the decline letter carefully – Immigration would explain the reasons for decline and also provide a copy of the relevant immigration instructions which may not have been met.
+Please read the decline letter carefully; Immigration would explain the reasons for the decline and also provide a copy of the relevant immigration instructions which may not have been met.
 Please read them carefully and if you have any doubts or feel that the decision is not right, call immigration right away or see an adviser.

-Seek immigration advise – It pays to check with an immigration adviser.
-Immigration NZ have a very robust process in place.
+Seek immigration advice; It pays to check with an immigration adviser.
+Immigration NZ has a very robust process in place.
 However, like every system, there is a chance of a human or systemic error.
 Immigration advisers are trained to read and interpret immigration policy.
 Your adviser can let you know if the decline decision is in confirmation with policy or otherwise AND based on the merits of the case your immigration adviser may suggest one of the following

 Section 61 requests are not like normal visa applications and INZ make decisions under absolute discretion i.e. there is no reason provided for accepting or declining a Section 61 request.